-The AEC, or ASEAN Economic Community, arrived in December of 2015.
-At least, everyone said it did.
+The AEC, or ASEAN Economic Community, will arrive in December of 2015.
+At least, everyone says it will.

 Governments throughout Southeast Asia are asking medium and large businesses to prepare for the increased competition and opportunities the AEC will bring.

-At the same time, more schools are teaching children regional geography and history, in addition to English.
-Large banners and billboards hung from Bangkok to Jakarta remind everyone that the AEC is here.
+At the same time, more schools are teaching children regional geography, history, and English.
+Large banners and billboards hung from Bangkok to Jakarta are reminding everyone that the AEC is here.

 But it won’t come.
 At least, not in the same way as planned.
 Government policies from all ASEAN members need to change far more than they have already.

 A rare anti-immigration protest in Singapore drew 4,000 people in February: one of the largest in the nation’s history.

 This comes along with mounting concerns that foreign workers are taking jobs from locals and depressing wages.
 Starting in August 2015, the government required job vacancies to be advertised toward locals for 14 days before foreigners are considered.

 The Vietnamese Ministry of Foreign Affairs recently petitioned the Thai Ambassador in Hanoi.
 He asked Thailand to stop requiring Vietnamese tourists to take a picture of their face next to 20,000 Thai Baht (US$700), proving sufficient funds to enter Thailand.

 In Malaysia, the government passed a law banning foreigners from working in the fast-food industry.
 This adds the sector to an already long list of jobs foreigners cannot work in.
 About one in six restaurant workers were previously non-Malaysian.

 Such examples show that it’s hard for ASEAN citizens to even enter a fellow member country, let alone work permanently in one.